 - Locate new development in areas of lowest risk, in line with the Sequential Test, by steering sites to Flood Zone 1.
 If a Sequential Test is undertaken and a site at risk of flooding is identified as the only appropriate site for the development, the Exception Test shall be undertaken. - After application of Exception Test, a sequential approach to site design must be used to reduce risk.
 Any re-development within areas of flood risk which provide other wider sustainability benefits should provide flood risk betterment and be made resilient to flooding. - Identify long-term opportunities to remove development from the floodplain and to make space for water. - Ordinary watercourses not currently afforded flood maps should be modelled to an appropriate level of detail to enable a sequential approach to the layout of the development. - Ensure development is 'safe', dry pedestrian egress from the floodplain and emergency vehicular access should be possible for all residential development.
-If at risk, then an assessment should be made to detail the flood duration, depth, velocity and flood hazard rating in the 1% AEP plus climate change fluvial flood event, in line with FD2320. - Raise residential and commercial finished floor levels above whichever is higher of either 600mm above the 1% AEP plus climate change fluvial flood level or 300mm above the general ground level of the site. - Protect and Promote Areas for Future Flood Alleviation Schemes. - Safeguard functional floodplain from future development. - Identify opportunities for brownfield sites in functional floodplain to reduce risk and provide flood risk betterment. - Identify opportunities to help fund future flood risk management through developer contributions to reduce risk for surrounding areas. - Seek opportunities to make space for water to accommodate climate change.
+If at risk, then an assessment should be made to detail the flood duration, depth, velocity and flood hazard rating in the 1% AEP plus climate change fluvial flood event, in line with FD2320. - Raise residential and commercial finished floor levels above whichever is higher of either 300mm above the estimated flood level or 300mm above the general ground level of the site or 300mm above the adjacent road level to the building.
+If ground floor sleeping accommodation is provided, floor levels should be raised by a minimum of 600mm above the design flood level. - Protect and Promote Areas for Future Flood Alleviation Schemes. - Safeguard functional floodplain from future development. - Identify opportunities for brownfield sites in functional floodplain to reduce risk and provide flood risk betterment. - Identify opportunities to help fund future flood risk management through developer contributions to reduce risk for surrounding areas. - Seek opportunities to make space for water to accommodate climate change.